-In the past few years, Cisco, Coca-Cola, GE, IBM, MasterCard and other large companies have begun to launch “internal startups” — teams of employees who are sheltered from corporate rules and bureaucracy — to stimulate entrepreneurship and creativity, and infuse agility.
+In the past few years, Cisco, Coca-Cola, GE, IBM, MasterCard, and other large companies have begun to launch “internal startups” — teams of employees sheltered from corporate rules and bureaucracy — to stimulate entrepreneurship and creativity, and infuse agility.

 I spoke recently with the leader of a business that existed — for a while — as an internal startup within a large corporation.

 The thinking was that employees within this quasi-startup would be free to focus on their goals.
 Team spirit and collaboration would replace hierarchy.
 Innovation, risk-taking, and learning from failure would flourish.
 Time formerly spent on meetings and emails with other corporate groups would be spent focusing on the customer.